bravo3/workflow/README.md

 you must add the appropriate Decider or Worker service (Services namespace) as a subscriber.

 The engine classes will fire events when they receive decision or work tasks.
 The services will then action the task using a Workflow and WorkflowHistory entity.
+You can add multiple decision and worker services, each with their own logic.
+The bundled classes will follow the task requirements and close the workflow when there are no more tasks running or to be scheduled, but it is possible to completely rewrite this logic.

-Tasks (Tasks namespace) are worker components of a workflow.
-A task not only contains all information for scheduling worker tasks in the workflow engine, but it allows for pre and post-execution code blocks which allow you to prepare or handle the input/output of a worker task.
-The tasks `execute()` function contains the logic that should be run by the worker itself.
+Tasks are worker components of a workflow - these are executed by the Worker service and run independent of the Decision service.

 Memory services are interfaces to a database platform which is used to store metadata created by worker tasks.